SamuelB2020/regexTutorial/reExercises.md

 <pre>
 Test Dharcter - does exist
 dtaa stuff - does exist
-working dry code - does exist
+working code - does exist
-SDD - does exist
+this is stuff - does exist
 the quick brown fox jumps over the dark cave - does exist
 </pre>